BridgesUNCC/bridges-cxx/README.md

 Collection(meta-data only), Games dataset, Shakespeare data (Sonnets, Poems, Plays), IMDB Actor/Movie Curated dataset.

+April 2018: More updates, bug fixes

 Notes:

 1. All Bridges classes implemented using templates, consistent with the Java version.
 2. Extensive error checking, using Try/Catch exception mechanism
 3. Uses C++11 features, so must use the right compiler flags to turn on C++11 features
-4. Uses libCurl to connect to the server (not working yet!)
+4. Uses libCurl to connect to the server
+5. Uses rapidjson to parse JSON of external datasets